GoldenChair/Graveyard-Dog/README.md

 # Graveyard-Dog
-small Puzzle/Action game that I am developing to broaden my skills with project/game development and C#
+Small Puzzle/Action game that I am developing to broaden my skills with project/game development and C#

+All coding related scripts are located in Assets/Scripts.